-“I had seen Rocky and Rocky II and Stallone had seemed like a God in those movies.
-I remember sitting there in the theatre thinking it would be a dream come true if I could ever appear in that type of movie.
+"I had seen Rocky and Rocky II, and Stallone had seemed like a God in those movies.
+I remember sitting there in the theatre, thinking it would be a dream come true if I could ever appear in that type of movie.
 I would sweep up behind the horses in a parade to get into one of those movies.
 And there I was, standing in the dressing room with Stallone’s letter in my hands.
-So I called Sylvester Stallone and on my next day off I find myself on a plane heading for Los Angeles.”
+So I called Sylvester Stallone, and on my next day off, I find myself on a plane heading for Los Angeles."

 Vince McMahon Sr. was not happy about the role.
 He believed wrestlers should concentrate on just being wrestlers and not branch off into other forms of media.

-“Vince said, ‘You can’t do this.
+"Vince said, ‘You can’t do this.
 You work for me.
 You’re a wrestler, not an actor.’
 But I told him, ‘I want to do this.
-It will only take ten days for me to film the part, you can spare me for ten days.’
+It will only take ten days for me to film the part.
+You can spare me for ten days.’
 Vince looked over his glasses and said, ‘This is how it works.
 If you leave to do the Rocky movie, you’ll never work for this company again.’
 I said, ‘Well, I guess I’ll never work here again.’
 And I left.
-A few days later Stallone flew me out to Los Angeles.”
+A few days later, Stallone flew me out to Los Angeles."

 “Vince said, ‘You can’t do this.
 You work for me.
 You’re a wrestler, not an actor.
 If you leave to do the Rocky movie, you’ll never work for this company again.'”

-Of course, Hogan starred in the film as villainous Thunderlips (in the flesh, baby) and the rest was history.
+Of course, Hogan starred in the film as villainous Thunderlips (in the flesh, baby), and the rest was history.
 Hogan became a megastar thanks to the movie.
-One of the most famous wrestlers on the planet was born and it wasn’t because of a McMahon, it was in spite of one.
+One of the most famous wrestlers on the planet was born, and it wasn’t because of a McMahon.
+It was in spite of one.

-Vince Jr. wasn’t his dad and saw money in Hogan, and rehired Hogan once he took over his father’s company.
+Vince Jr. wasn’t his dad and saw money in Hogan and rehired Hogan once he took over his father’s company.

 How the Movie Rocky Helped Inspire Entrance Music in Wrestling

 Another aspect of modern wrestling that Rocky helped introduce was entrance music.
-Make no mistake, Hulk Hogan wasn’t the first grappler to have an anthem accompany him to the ring.
-One of the earliest most famous examples is Gorgeous George using Pomp and Circumstance (later to be used by Randy Savage).
+Make no mistake; Hulk Hogan wasn’t the first grappler to have an anthem accompany him to the ring.
+One of the earliest most famous examples is Gorgeous George using Pomp and Circumstance (later used by Randy Savage).
 But the practice had not become widespread until the 1980s thanks to wrestlers like The Freebirds, The Junkyard Dog, and of course, Hulk Hogan.
-Using Survivor’s Eye Of The Tiger, the smash hit song from Rocky III which dominated the charts, the audience would pop in recognition and anticipation of the opening riff before Hulk even appeared.
+Using Survivor’s Eye Of The Tiger, the smash hit song from Rocky III, which dominated the charts, the audience would pop in recognition and anticipation of the opening riff before Hulk even appeared.

-Using the song would cost money so Hogan would soon have his own original theme.
-Two years before Rick Derringer would teach us what you should do when it comes crashing down and it hurts inside with his Real American song, we had Hulk’s original theme, heavily influenced by Rocky and would fit nicely with any ’80s movie training montage.
+Using the song would cost money, so Hogan would soon have his own original theme.
+Two years before Rick Derringer would teach us what you should do when it comes crashing down, and it hurts inside with his Real American song, we had Hulk’s original theme, heavily influenced by Rocky and would fit nicely with any ’80s movie training montage.

 Written by Bat Out Of Hell scribe Jim Steinman and known as simply "Hulk Hogan’s Theme," it would later have lyrics sung by Bonnie Tyler and late renamed "Ravishing."
 (Unfortunately, this new version was not used by Rick Rude).